radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 quickly, but real data can take somewhat longer to analyse (10s of minutes).

 FastQC will save the output as an html file in the folder you're currently in.
 You want to look at it in your browser window.
-So, go back to the jupyter dashboard and navigate to /home/ipyrad-workshop/ and click on `rad_example_R1__fastqc.html`.
+So look in the file pane on the left and click on `rad_example_R1__fastqc.html`.
 This will open the FastQC report which provides extensive information about the quality of the data, which we will briefly review here.

 ### Inspecting and Interpreting FastQC Output